pchmn/rr7-supabase-starter/README.md

   - [ ] `PRODUCTION_SUPABASE_SERVICE_ROLE_KEY`: Service role key for production Supabase project
   - [ ] `PRODUCTION_SUPABASE_URL`: URL for production Supabase instance
   - [ ] `SUPABASE_ACCESS_TOKEN`: Access token for Supabase API
+- [ ] 6.
+Create a Google project and configure OAuth 2.0 credentials for the web app and connect it to your `Supabase` projects

 You should be good to go with a fresh new project!